hoodiehq/hood.ie/_posts/2016-05-27-welcoming-communities.md

 ### 4. Lower barriers

-*It is the process of contributing that is oftentimes the most challenging.* Link to [Make a Pull Request](http://makeapullrequest.com/ "Make a Pull Request") for Open Source beginners Optimize for (new) contributors.
+*It is the process of contributing that is oftentimes the most challenging.* Link to [Make a Pull Request](http://makeapullrequest.com/ "Make a Pull Request") for Open Source beginners.
+Optimize for (new) contributors.
 Avoid excessive guidelines.
 Less [RTFM](http://www.urbandictionary.com/define.php?term=RTFM "Urban Dictionary: RTFM"), more [LMFTFY](http://www.urbandictionary.com/define.php?term=lmftfy "Urban Dictionary: lmftfy").
 Less acronyms ;) Split up your code into self-contained, documented modules.
 For example, [the Hoodie Server is made of small modules](https://github.com/hoodiehq/hoodie/tree/master/server#architecture), new code contributors only need to understand the module they contribute to not the larger project.
 Require the minimum amount of tools.
 Invest in good tests and 100% coverage, so you can accept code contributions quickly and with confidence.

 ### 5. Dedicate space